 Pratik received a B.Mus. in music education and an M.Mus. in conducting from the University of Western Ontario, where he studied conducting with Dr. Colleen Richardson, Jerome Summers and James McKay, and percussion with Dr. Jill Ball.
 He received numerous entrance and in-course scholarships and awards, including the Western Scholarship of Excellence, the London Music Scholarship Foundation Endowment Award, and the Silver Medal for Excellence in Leadership.
 During his graduate work, he also founded and directed a string orchestra called Gli Archi, which presented two full-length concerts and recorded several new works for local composers including Anthony Aceti and Jeff Smallman.
 Visit Pratik Gandhi’s website.

-With a Bachelor of Music from the University of Calgary and a Bachelor of Education from Queen’s University, Amy McLennan has taught music at the elementary and senior levels nation-wide for the past several years in both English and French.
+With a Bachelor of Music from the University of Calgary, and a Bachelor of Education from Queen’s University, Amy McLennan has taught music at the elementary and secondary levels nation-wide for over a decade in both English and French.

 Appointed Music Director of the Counterpoint Community Orchestra in June 2017, Andrew Chung also serves as Music Director of the Silverthorn Symphonic Winds and the Mississauga Pops Concert Band.
 While attending the University of Toronto, he was appointed Music Director of the Pickering Philharmonic Orchestra and Assistant Conductor of the University of Toronto Symphony Orchestra.
 He has also served as Music Assistant at the Opera Mississauga.
 He has guest conducted the Hart House Orchestra, the North York Concert Orchestra, the Toronto Philharmonia, Korean Canadian Symphony Orchestra, Northdale Concert Band, the Toronto Chinese Youth Orchestra, the Mississauga Youth Orchestra, the Toronto Youth Wind Orchestra, the Hong Kong Symphonic Band, the Hong Kong Youth Symphonic Band and the Hong Kong Chamber Wind Philharmonia.